 “There are many great parents out there with fantastic intentions who get carried away in their efforts to raise a successful adult,” Mogel says.
 “In the end, nobody wins.
 Boys go on strike, girls become perfectionistic, and parents get angry.”

 So, how can parents avoid falling in this trap?

 Mogel provides these words of encouragement to well-intentioned parents:

-- Don’t take it personally if your teenager treats you badly.
+If your teenager treats you badly, realize that it may not be about you at all.
 You can’t always judge his character on the consistency of in-house politeness, clear speech or degree of eye contact.
 Instead, notice what teachers say and whether he’s welcome at his friends’ houses.
 Also, observe his manners with neighbors, salespeople and servers in restaurants.